thedaviddias/bfdes.in/posts/create-a-class.md

 \end{aligned}
 ```

-## The Game World

-Apart from assuming a particular utility model that applies for every player, we have made some other approximations implicitly:
+Apart from advancing a particular utility model for every player, we made some other assumptions implicitly:

-1. Each player is willing to take the time  to unlock all weapon attachments.
-Otherwise, we would need to optimise their utility at every weapon level to obtain a family of solutions.
-Although this is trivial to do, it complicates the notation used to describe the problem.

-2. Modifications can be made independently of each other, and their effects on weapon attributes are also independent.
-In reality, this is not always the case -- one cannot attach a muzzle brake to a weapon fitted with an integral suppressor, for example.
+* Modifications can be made independently of each other

-3. All modifications imbue characteristics that can be modelled as changes to weapon attributes.
-For instance, Blackout ammunition, which removes the tracers that give away a player's position, can be accounted for by introducing a boolean component in the weapon attribute vector.
+* All modifications imbue characteristics that can be modelled as changes to weapon attributes

 Of these, the second assumption is the hardest one to reconcile with our model.
-It is rare for one modification to prevent another from being made entirely, but there are suspicions that their contributions to weapon attribute changes are not additive.
+Although one modification rarely prevents another from being made entirely, there are suspicions that their combined effect on weapon attributes is not merely additive

 ## The Knapsack Problem